top of page

 • Dean produced some "DS Series" guitars in the 1990s with this tremolo, such as the left handed Dean DS-92E Superstrat.
 I believe Dean used World Musical Instrument Co. to build their guitars during this time.
 (Dean did not make left handed guitars again until 2008.)

 • Hamer had a range of entry-level guitars made at the Cort factory in Korea during the 1990s, marketed as "Slammer by Hamer."
 Those that had Floyd Rose systems were fitted with the KKT-3.
-I do not know of any lefties every made.
+I do not know of any lefties.

 Samick also built the Gibson Kramers that were produced from 1998 until 2008 and were distributed by online retailer Music Yo in the United States.
 The Floyd Rose tremolos used on these are Kramer-branded Floyd Rose II clones but they have faux knife edge "inserts" and no inscriptions anywhere.
 Coinicidentally, the Jackson JT500 used on the Jackson Performer Series of the same era is identical.
 Samick used Jin Ah hardware but these are not Jin Ah KKTs.
 What are they?